francescocarpineti/qrCori/README.md

 # qrCori
-Android application capable of scanning QR codes related to my town's monuments.
+Android application capable of scanning QR codes related to the monuments of my little town, Cori (Latina Province, Italy).
 It includes:
 - 3 login methods (Email-Password, Facebook, Gmail), using Firebase Auth;
 - Firebase Realtime Database to store the history of the monuments visited by users;
 - AndroidX Navigation component (Fragments, AppBar, NavGraph...);